Spotlight on attendance

 - Reward classes with over 95% with a piece on their Mr Potato Head (once completed, class receives a treat)

 - Presenting individual certificates each term for pupils who achieve 95% attendance and above: Bronze – 95%+; Silver 98%+; Gold 100%

 - Rewarding pupils who achieve 100% attendance throughout the year with a special ‘attendance ambassadors’ badge

-Attendance and punctuality is monitored regularly by SLT and Mrs Collinson.
+Attendance and punctuality is monitored regularly by SLT, office staff and Mrs Higgins.
 Our main objective is to support pupils and their families in raising attendance.
 If attendance falls below 95%, your child’s attendance will be monitored by the school.
 Letters may be sent home and you may be invited into school for a meeting with the LAO to look at ways of improving attendance/punctuality.

 Holidays during term time are not permitted.
 The Local Authority recommends that no holidays are authorised in term time unless for exceptional circumstances.
 Holiday absence must be sought from the Head teacher by completing a ‘holiday request form’ from the office.
 The Head teacher has discretion to authorise a holiday up to 10 days during term time, however the Head teacher will not authorise holiday absence, unless there are exceptional circumstances (see below).
 Unauthorised absences can lead to legal action resulting in a Fixed Penalty Notice.

 - Where it is company/organisational policy for an employee to take leave at a specified time in the year and there is no opportunity for a family holiday in school holidays

 - This must be supported by documentation from the organisation.

 - Service personnel returning from/scheduled to embark upon a tour of duty abroad.